CalabreseLab/seekr2.0_update_manuscript/wiggles/README_general_wiggle_instructions.md

 ### If you do not elect to downsample and merge

-You may want to filter your data - if so run:
+You may want to filter your data (default q 30, excludes multi-mapping reads)- if so run:
 ```
 bash samtools_sam_to_bam_filter_1_30_24.sh </path/to/samfiles/>
 ```